-Who doesn’t want to stand out?
-When you use a unique, distinctive font, it gives your brand personality.
-It becomes part of who you are as a collective.
+After all, who doesn’t want to stand out?
+When using a unique, distinctive font, the brand gains a more nuanced personality.
+It becomes part of the brand as a collective.

-Have you ever tried sprucing up your design with custom fonts?
-Using standard fonts are fine, but experimenting with different font styles can unlock new design aesthetics for your PowerPoint presentation.
+Employing custom fonts can help revitalize your design.
+Standard fonts are fine, but experimenting with different font styles can unlock new aesthetics for your PowerPoint presentation.

 Looking for Custom Fonts

 You can find a ton of custom fonts online:

 Some custom fonts may cost money.
 Some may even be offer limited usage, so be careful and read the fine print before using your font of choice.

 After carefully selecting your font, you’ll have to install them on your computer.
 Go to Control Panel > Fonts, then drag-and-drop or copy-and-paste the fonts into the Fonts Manager.
 Make sure the files are unzipped before you do.